jack-kraus/Javascript-Projects/README.md

-# Javascript-Projects
+# Mini-Golf Game
- A collection of Javascript projects to showcase my skills in the langauge
+A simple Mini-golf game using HTML, CSS, and JavaScript